opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 * `sqsMessagesReceived` - The number of SQS messages received from the queue by the S3 Source.
 * `sqsMessagesDeleted` - The number of SQS messages deleted from the queue by the S3 Source.
 * `sqsMessagesFailed` - The number of SQS messages that the S3 Source failed to parse.
+* `sqsMessagesDeleteFailed` - The number of SQS messages that the S3 Source failed to delete from the SQS queue.

 ### Timers